 From the ‘Grub & Shrub Club’ to summer theatre to programs for seniors, Osprey grants make a difference in the community.
 See a list of community grants here.

-Dan died in March 2016 in an avalanche, and his family has established this fund in his honour.
+Dan died in March 2016 in an avalanche, and his sister Kelly has established this fund in his honour.
 Income from the fund will support causes such as addiction services, mental health awareness and avalanche safety and training.
-Dan’s sister, Kelly, will match all donations.
+Kelly will match all donations.
 Here’s your link to the Donate page.

 Been thinking about leaving a financial gift in your will to benefit local charities?
 Estate gifts (bequests) are a painless way to give, and here’s an added incentive.
 If we can show that local donors have bequeathed a total of $100,000 in new endowment gifts to Osprey, the Vancouver Foundation will give our community a bonus $10,000 for immediate granting to local charities.